awuehler/juke.lute/my.tools/notes_playlists.md

     X: 1                                                            % Required; Use as is
     T: Brown Eyes Blue / Mad About Him / Bad Feeling Blues (6:08)   % Title; short anything; In LOTRO: 60 character limit
     C: Rural Blues Melodies                                         % Composer; can be anything for a playlist
-    Z: LOTRO                                                        % Optional; can be anything for a playlist
+    Z: LOTRO (ABC v2.11)                                            % Optional; can be anything for a playlist
     M: 4/4                                                          % Required; all playlist songs must use matching
     Q: 122                                                          % Required; all playlist songs must use matching
     K: C maj                                                        % Required; all playlist songs must use matching